withastro/astro/.changeset/blue-sloths-stare.md

 App class now accepts renderOptions

-The signature for `app.render()` has changed, and the second argument is now an options object called `renderOptions`.
-This allows you greater customization of rendering than with the old signature.
+The signature for `app.render()` has changed, and the second argument is now an options object called `renderOptions` with more options for customizing rendering.

 The renderOptions are: